 Elizabeth Warren's file

-Recent statements about Elizabeth Warren
+Recent statements by and about Elizabeth Warren

 Recent stories featuring Elizabeth Warren

 Since 2016, President Donald Trump has ridiculed Sen. Elizabeth Warren for having invented a family tree with Native American roots.
 He challenged her to take a DNA test.
 She did and it showed Native American ancestry.
 We asked four experts to review the results.
 They found them credible.

 Before the silencing of Sen. Elizabeth Warren, D-Mass, few people outside the Senate had ever heard of Rule 19. -- the provision that Republican Majority Leader Mitch McConnell used to stop Warren from speaking on the Senate floor.
 Did Elizabeth Warren break the rules?
 McConnell said she did.
 Some of this is a matter of interpretation, but if Warren did break the rules, her penalty is clearly an instance of selective enforcement.
 We’ll explain.